SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintB/us013/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US012 - Emanuel depois vê isso" as there must be enough info in the system (collected in US012) to complete this US013.
+* There is a dependency on "US012 - Importing Water Point Routes and Installation Costs" as there must be enough info in the system (collected in US012) for the algorithm to work.

 ### 1.5 Input and Output Data